How to take the first steps of your amazing running journey

 Running clothes

-“If you’re exercising outdoors, make sure you’re dressed for the weather.
-In cold weather, lots of light layers allow you to remove clothes as you warm up, and remember gloves and warm socks are important to protect the hands and feet.
+Fuller says, “If you’re exercising outdoors, make sure you’re dressed for the weather.
+In cold weather, lots of light layers allow you to remove clothes as you warm up and remember gloves and warm socks are important in cold weather to protect the hands and feet.

 “When it’s warm, aim for loose clothing that will let the air circulate around the body.
-You’ll feel better exercising if your clothing allows freedom of movement.
-Women often find a good, supportive sports bra makes them feel more confident when they run.”
+You’ll feel better exercising if your clothing allows freedom of movement.”

 Running can change your life, but so will a broken ankle – so make sure you warm up before you start.
 Spend around 5 minutes doing simple moves like jumping jacks, squats and lunges.
 This will help you raise your blood temperature and warm your muscles to reduce the risk of injury.

-There are lots of online warm up videos for runners, such as this one by Bupa Health, which explain easy ways to get everything moving.
+We have a running warm-up to help guide you further.
+There are also lots of online warm up videos for runners, that are useful if you’re learning how to start running, such as this one by Bupa Health, which explain easy ways to get everything moving.

-But don’t start running straight away – the good news is that your first move is to start power walking for 5 minutes.
+Once you’re thoroughly warmed up, don’t start running straight away – the good news is that your first move is to start power walking for five minutes.
 This is a good time to prepare your mind for your run and tell yourself: I can do this, I will accomplish my first run today.

 Remember to feel proud of yourself for starting your running journey – this last part is key.